FernandaPsihas/FernandaPsihas.github.io/_posts/2023-03-10-Genesis-science-based-creation.md

 <br>

 This Universe is a beautiful gift, but I don't think of God as a builder or a painter, physically adding every detail in place.
-I think of God as a flawless computer programmer or one of those guys who make huge tiles of falling dominoes.
-Only setting his program in motion once he had set all the pieces in exactly the right place.
-God designed this Universe and the laws of nature and he made them good, inserting His providence in every moment, every time, and every place.
-You bet the guy deserved a break!
+I don't exactly think of God as a flawless computer programmer or one of those guys who make huge tiles of falling dominoes, althought that is closer.
+Not only did God set his program in motion once he had set all the pieces in exactly the right place, but He actively and lovingly participates in the execution.
+God designs this Universe and the laws of nature and he made them good, inserting His providence in every moment, every time, and every place.
+However long it took for God's act of creation, you bet that He deserved a break!